 Weight Watchers Magazine, WeightWatchers.com, Parents, and American Baby.
 She enjoys creating healthy recipes, several of which have appeared in The MIND Diet: A Scientific Approach to Enhancing Brain Function and Helping Prevent Alzheimer's and Dementia (Ulysses Press, 2016), Runner's World Meals on the Run: 150 Energy-Packed Recipes in 30 Minutes or Less (Rodale Books, 2015) and The Runner's World Cookbook: 150 Ultimate Recipes for Fueling Up and Slimming Down—While Enjoying Every Bite (Rodale Books, 2013).
-Amy also shares her favorite recipes on her personal blog, Amy's Eat List.
+Amy also publishes her favorite recipes on her personal blog, Amy's Eat List.

 Amy shares her media knowledge by offering media coaching services to other health professionals and freelance writers.
 She also co-runs the Master the Media e-course, which teaches health professionals how to get their names in the news.

 Amy completed her Dietetic Internship at Utah State University and her Didactic Program in Dietetics at New York University.
 She holds a Bachelor of Science in Journalism and a Bachelor of Arts in Visual Art Studies from the University of Florida, as well as a Master of Science in Journalism from Northwestern University.